 What’s Risk and Reward?

-There is usually a link between the level of risk attached to an investment and the potential return (profit) on that investment.
+There is usually a link between the level of risk attached to an investment and the potential return (profit or loss) on that investment.

 Some investments, such as cash and bonds, are considered to be conservative investments.
 This means they are expected to have a lower risk of loss compared to other types of investments (such as stocks and shares), but will produce a smaller profit.

 By comparison, stocks and shares are considered more volatile investments, so the chance of loss may be greater, but equally are expected to produce a bigger profit.

 Please note that no investment is guaranteed.
 For example, cash is perceived to be a safe investment but is subject to inflation risk, so the actual buying power is eroded.

 The type of investment you choose depends on your risk appetite – are you prepared to (possibly) lose money for the potential to make a greater return, or would you prefer a lower return for a less risky investment?
 Neither the Trustee nor the Administrator can provide advice to you to help you choose which investment option is appropriate for you.
 You should consider taking professional advice to help you decide which portfolio to invest in.